General concepts » Finite element spaces

 Properties:**

-• One DOF per vertex (the function value at the vertex)
+• One DOF per vertex (the function value at that vertex)

-• Continuous across cell boundaries ( $ H^1 $ -conforming)
+• Continuous across cell boundaries ( $ H^1 $ -conforming): values at shared vertices are identified, ensuring global continuity

 Mesh mesh;